Credit Card Processing Fees And 5 Ways To Avoid Them In 2021

 Tiered pricing.
 Some processors use a pricing strategy called tiered pricing, which categorizes transactions into three groups: qualified, mid-qualified, and non-qualified.
 Qualified transactions incur lower rates, while non-qualified are subject to higher rates.

-The problem with this payment structure is that these categories are completely arbitrary.
+Tiered pricing is designed for opacity, allowing processors to hide their margins by “re-rating” low-cost cards into higher-cost tiers.
 What’s “qualified” to one processor may be considered “non-qualified” to another.
 In addition, the pricing structure lacks transparency because most processors don’t disclose their methods when categorizing transactions.

 Interchange-plus pricing.
 Next, we have interchange-plus, which is a pricing structure that separates the interchange rates (i.e., non-negotiable costs) from the markup of the payment processor.